-But choosing the right business accounting software could be challenging – there are different options and it’s difficult to identify which of them would work best for you.
+But choosing the right business accounting software could be challenging - there are different options and it’s difficult to identify which of them would work best for you.
 If you’re looking into which accounting software to go with, chances are you’ve narrowed your list down to two well-known ones: Xero and Quickbooks.
-Both of these softwares are well-known and are considered among the best business accounting softwares, so it could be hard to decide between them.
+Both of this software are well-known and are considered among the best business accounting software, so it could be hard to decide between them.

 To help you decide, we’ll compare Xero and Quickbooks with each other, and identify where each software performs better for you to make an informed decision that’s right for your business!